 Kalamaja is home to a selection of bars, restaurants, and street food places.
 The area also has many charming cafés and bakeries, each with its own signature feel.

-This colourful Kalamaja area is located just a short stroll away from the Old Town, across the tracks of the Baltii Jaam railway station.
+This colourful Kalamaja area is located just a short stroll away from the Old Town, across the tracks of the Balti Jaam railway station.
 You can also take the tram (1 or 2, stop Telliskivi) or bus (3, stop Kalamaja) from the city centre.
+NB!
+Trams are not running until autumn 2023, due to the construction of a new tram line.

 Telliskivi Loomelinnak (Telliskivi Creative City)

 Telliskivi Loomelinnak or Telliskivi Creative City (Telliskivi 60) is a collection of former factory and railway buildings transformed into a centre for creative enterprises: an entire quarter filled with offbeat eateries, trendy cafés, and hip bars along with design, antique and vintage shops.
-Telliskivi is also home to the internationally renowned photograpy museum Fotografiska Tallinn and several event venues, such as Vabalava or Erinevate Tubade Klubi, that regularly host concerts, parties, expos and other performances.
+Telliskivi is also home to the internationally renowned photograpy museum Fotografiska Tallinn and several event venues, such as Erinevate Tubade Klubi, that regularly hosts concerts, parties, conferences and other performances.

 The Creative City is also home to many regular outdoor and community events, such as the Telliskivi Flea Market (every Saturday), Street Food Festival (in June) and the Telliskivi Flea Market Festival (in August).